Matthew R. Judy

 Born November 14, 1957 in Mesquite, TX

 BS- Forest Game Management, Stephen F. Austin State University, Nacogdoches, TX (1981)

-Ecologist, NRCS, Central National Technical Center, TX (Present)
+- Ecologist, NRCS, Central National Technical Center, TX (10 years)

 A native son of the Lone Star State, Matthew’s interest in the environment began at an early age while hunting, fishing, and exploring the Blackland Prairies on North Texas.